The next AGeS-Grad proposal deadline will be Feb 1, 2024.

 - Brief timeline (up to 500 characters)

 - Figure(s) with caption(s).
 At least one figure is required, but the figure(s) should occupy no more than one page.
+Note that the figure is explicitly considered as part of the rubric scoring.

 - References Cited.

 - Detailed budget and budget justification.
 Budgets may include funds for travel to and from the AGeS lab where you propose to work, food and lodging while visiting the lab, analytical and training fees, equipment or consumables required for analysis, and sample preparation fees (including mineral separation accomplished at another facility if necessary).
 Requested budgets may not exceed $10,000 per proposal.
+AGeS awards do not go directly to the students nor to their institutions.
+Travel is generally reimbursed, although we also work with students for airfare purchased in advance, etc., to ease your financial burden.
+Lab and other processing costs are invoiced directly to ASU upon analysis completion.
+Awardees can spend up to their award amounts in analytical and other costs until the date specified in their award documents (typically within one year of the award).

 - Geochronology Experience.
 List what geochronology experience you already have.
 Be specific.
 Enter "None" if you have no geochronology experience at all.
+One goal of AGeS is to expand access to geochronology data and expertise, so if you have limited or no geochronology experience it can be advantageous for the broader impacts of your proposal.

 - Geochronology Opportunities.
 Explain what geochronology opportunities that you already have through your existing thesis research.
 Do you have local access to geochronology facilities and expertise?
 Does your advisor direct a geochronology lab?
-Does your advisor’s research group regularly use the technique you propose to use in this project?
+Does your advisor’s research group regularly use the technique that you propose to use in this project?
 (Up to 500 characters).

 Additional Required Documents